thingSoC/TSOC_WaterSensor/README.md

 ## TSOC_WaterSensor Instructions

 The TSOC_WaterSensor can use either digital or analog inputs for water detection.
-The additional breakout connector can be used an additional sensor (Temperature/Humidity) or actuator (Relay/Mosfet).
+The additional breakout connector can be used for an additional sensor (Temperature/Humidity) or actuator (Relay/Mosfet).

 ---------------------------------------